 The holodeck became a Star Trek fixture, allowing crewmembers to explore computer-generated worlds, and the series also explored Klingon culture in depths, and let’s not forget the introduction of the Borg!

-The other series in the franchise holds a special place in my heart, and I never miss an opportunity to binge-watch an entire series in a month, but The Next Generation, being the first to bring a returning Star Trek to the airwaves, makes it special.
+The other series in the franchise holds a special place in our hearts, and we never miss an opportunity to binge-watch an entire series in a month, but The Next Generation, being the first to bring a returning Star Trek to the airwaves, makes it special.